marcelosperez/SQL/README.md

     Explore the folders: Navigate through the basics, intermediate, and advanced directories.

-    Run the queries: Copy the SQL code and run it in your own PostgreSQL environment with the Pagila database installed.
+    Run the queries: Copy the SQL code and run it in your own PostgreSQL environment with the Pagila database installed or do it online using Oracle Live SQL.

 # Resources